 - Bringing his plate back to the kitchen

 Set expectations so that he’s a little less surprised when the big day arrives.
 Talk about bringing home two babies or that you’ll be nursing and changing diapers.
 He’ll still have to adjust once they’re home, but he can refer to past conversations you’ve had about these expectations.

 And finally, start transitioning him into any new changes he might go through with their arrival.
 For instance, assemble the twin bed he’ll eventually sleep in, or research preschools you want him to attend.
 That way, he can have more time to adjust to these changes long before the twins arrive.

 Most singleton moms can work up to their due date, but twin moms are a whole other story.

 While some can work up to 38 weeks, most of us had to stop working much earlier than that (I was on bed rest at 31 weeks and completely not working by 32).
 Whether from complications, discomfort, or twins that arrive early, be prepared for just about anything.

 Talk to your boss or Human Resources department early about your rights and benefits.
 You’ll likely need to read a ton of paperwork, so set aside a physical and digital folder to house all these materials.

 6. Prepare for your twin labor and delivery

 - Ask your doctor about typical symptoms to watch out for, and what to do when the signs point to delivery.
-You’ll want to know when it’s okay to come to the hospital versus laboring at home, and what to expect once you arrive at the hospital.
+Find out when it’s okay to come to the hospital versus laboring at home, and what to expect once you arrive at the hospital.

 - Find out what paperwork needs to be filled out after the twins are born.
-You’ll likely get started on birth certificates, social security numbers, and adding the twins to your health insurance.
+You might get started on birth certificates, social security numbers, and adding the twins to your health insurance.